 Green Homes (LAD)

 The Green Homes (LAD) scheme is currently paused for new applications in Leicester as it is oversubscribed.
-We hope to reopen in Autumn 2022.
-Check back on this page for updates and details of how to apply.
+Check back on this page for updates.

 Home Upgrade (HUG)